iwasherefirst2/laravel-multimail/README.md

 #### Local environment

-Do not specify any email acounts in your local `.env`.
+Do not specify any email accounts in your local `.env`.
 Otherwise you may risk to send testing mails to actual users.
 Instead use `log` driver or setup a fake mail SMTP account like [mailtrap](https://mailtrap.io/) or similar services.

-If you want to use a fake mail SMPT account for testing, it is not needed to specifiy the same credentials for any email account.
-Instead, simply provide a default mail account (see above `Default mailaccount`).
+If you want to use a fake mail SMPT account for testing, it is not needed to specify the same credentials for any email account.
+Instead, simply provide a default mail account (see above `Default mail account`).